-- 2. ESSAYS: You will turn in 4 essays of a 500-word minimum during the semester, summaries of your work with your study group.
-These are due on the Monday following Study Group and are worth up to 10 points each depending on the thoroughness and thoughtfulness of your work.
+- 2. "FRIDAY GROUPS:" You will each be assigned to a discussion group, meeting weekly to talk about a topic assigned on Canvas.
+We understand perfectly the attitude many people hold toward work groups, but they're a fact of life here and in the workplace.
+You group may meet any time and any place, as determined by the majority of members.
+Worst case scenario, meet during class time on Friday; you are free to use our classroom if you wish.
+Our hope is that you will learn points of view about Human Sexuality that you may never have thought about before. - 3.
+ESSAYS: You will turn in 4 essays of a 500-word minimum during the semester, summaries of your work with your study group.
+Please include the names of people present for your discussion.
+These are due on the Monday following Study Group and are worth up to 10 points each depending on the thoroughness and thoughtfulness of your work, always including your reactions to the thoughts and opinions brought up during group.
 Submit them through Canvas.
 No late essays will be accepted, no matter what your excuse. - 3.
 CALCULATING GRADES: We shall be using the +/- system.
 Your grade will be based on the percentage of points you have earned, out of a possible 250.
+Canvas does the calculations nicely, rounding upward.
 If any Extra Credit is given, it will consist of points added to a test grade.
 Do not assume there will be any Extra Credit.